TheHackerDev/input-field-finder/README.md

 Alternatively, you can compile the code yourself.
 See [Dave Cheney](https://twitter.com/davecheney)'s excellent [post](http://dave.cheney.net/2015/08/22/cross-compilation-with-go-1-5 "Cross-compilation with Go 1.5") on the topic.

 ## Planned Improvements
-- Add the ability to pass multiple URLs in the `-url` flag
+1. Ability to pass multiple URLs in the `-url` flag.
-- Add the ability to pass in a file of URLs
+2. Ability to pass in a file of URLs.
+3. Option to search all subdomains found during spidering as well.
+4. Support for single-page applications (SPA), by rendering JavaScript in pages, and THEN parsing the responses.
+5. "Cookie jar" functionality for authenticated scans.